eliezerpujols/mocassin.css/README.md

 ## Contributing

-I only have two rules for submitting a pull request: match the naming convention: [BEM](https://en.bem.info/methodology/), and let us see a demo of submitted effects in CodePen.
+I only have three rules for submitting a pull request: 1- match the naming convention: [BEM](https://en.bem.info/methodology/), 2- and let us see a demo of submitted effects in CodePen, 3- The PR must aim to `develop` branch and not to `master` branch.
+The branch of the feature must be started as `feature/feature-name` .

 ## License